tsauvajon/twelvefa/Readme.md

 the cluster?**

-A: To access the service from an external client from the cluster, the schema would be basically the same for any Cloud Provider:
+A: To access the service from an external client from the cluster, the schema would be the same for any Cloud Provider:
 - create a Public IP address
 - associate it with the Kubernetes cluster
-- configure an Ingress to redirect the traffic to the service
+- configure an Ingress to redirect traffic to the backend service

 Example ingress.yaml:
 ```